Learn About Rankings From An SEO Specialist

 - You need a well maintained social media presence, which should include pages and feeds on Twitter, Facebook, Google Plus, etc. as well as streaming media social platforms like YouTube.

-- You need a good online reputation, with many five-star ratings and thumbs-up reviews across any relevant review sites, including Google Business and Google Maps, YellowBook, Yelp, etc.
+- You need a good online reputation, with many five-star ratings and thumbs-up reviews across any relevant review sites all over the web, including Google Business and Google Maps, YellowBook, Yelp, etc.

 The Fight For The Top Spot

-For a while, a firm grip on the above would be enough to help you climb the rankings, but getting to the top spot is another matter.
+For a while, a firm grip on the above would be enough to help you climb the digital rankings, but getting to the top spot is another matter.
 As most companies, particularly those in the B2B world already know, SEO is rife with competition and the web has become a battleground.

 The fight to be ranked for highly valued keywords is a process that requires consistent effort, over a period of time, varying greatly based on just how hard your competition is fighting for top rank for those very same keywords and what kind of content and strategy they bring with them.